Vow ASA: Notification Of Major Shareholding And Mandatory Notification Of Trade

 Date

+When aggregated with the personal holdings of Mr. Badin and his spouse, their consolidated holding is reduced from 6 110 259 shares and votes (approx. 5.32%) to 5 436 273 shares and votes (approx. 4.73%) due to today's forced sale.

+Please refer to the attached Notification of transaction for further details.
+For background, see similar announcement of trade dated 9 September 2024.

-This disclosure is made pursuant to article 19 of the EU market Abuse Regulation and sections 4-2 and 5-12 of the Norwegian Securities Trading Act.
+This announcement is published in accordance with article 19 of the EU Market Abuse Regulation and sections 4-2 and 5-12 of the Norwegian Securities Trading Act.

 Attachment